Cody Bellinger Player Props: Cubs vs. Marlins

 Cody Bellinger At The Plate

-- Bellinger has five doubles, five home runs and nine walks while batting .300.
+- Bellinger is batting .298 with five doubles, a triple, five home runs and nine walks.

-- He ranks 28th in batting average, 31st in on base percentage, and 18th in slugging among the qualifying hitters in baseball.
+- Among the qualified hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 37th, and he is 14th in the league in slugging.

-- Looking at the 21 games he has played this season, he's went deep in five of them (23.8%), and in 5.4% of his trips to the dish.
+- He has hit a long ball in 22.7% of his games this season, and 5.2% of his trips to the plate.

-- Bellinger has driven in a run in 12 games this season (57.1%), including two games with multiple runs batted in.
+- In 12 games this year (54.5%), Bellinger has picked up an RBI, including two games with multiple runs batted in.

-- In 14 of 21 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.